 - Belong develops an idea of solidarity and commitment.

 - The newcomer adjusts himself to the job faster and separates the supervisor’s time.

 - The first impression results in a better deal and lower turnover.

 The individual has no obligation to be as smooth and worry-free as possible.
 What can be achieved through a formal or informal placement program depends on the size of the organization and the complexity of the individual’s new environment.
-Objectives and success of induction program depend on the strategy.

 Many companies develop formal induction programs.

 These may include visits to the office or plant, a discussion about the history of the organization, and a brief discussion with the AI